14th Annual

 Whether you’re an educator, employer, or parent, this conference offers valuable tools and meaningful conversations to help create more inclusive communities.

-Educator Night (Tuesday, March 18th)
+Educator Night (Tuesday, March 18th | 6 - 8:30PM)

 Explore inclusive classroom strategies, social-emotional learning techniques, and leveraging technology to support neurodiverse students.
 This session is designed to empower educators with practical tools to create a more inclusive learning environment.

-Employer/Community Night (Wednesday, March 19th)
+Employer/Community Night (Wednesday, March 19th | 6-8:30 PM)

 Discover how to foster neurodiverse workplaces through thoughtful hiring practices, effective accommodations, and inclusive work environments.
 Employers and community organizations will gain actionable insights to better support diverse teams.

-Parent Night (Thursday, March 20th)
+Parent Night (Thursday, March 20th | 6-8:30 PM)

 This session is tailored to parents and caregivers, providing tools to support neurodiverse children at home and advocating effectively within schools.
 Learn strategies to empower your child’s growth and development.

-In-Person Panel Discussion (Friday, March 21st)
+In-Person Panel Discussion (Friday, March 21st | 6-8:30PM)

-Join us for an engaging panel discussion featuring all three expert speakers.
+Join us for an engaging panel discussion featuring expert speakers.
 This session will focus on fostering meaningful conversations about neurodiversity and its impact across various communities.
 Enjoy light refreshments, beverages, and free childcare provided by our Friendship Club.

 Registration